Benefits of rosemary/sbkinews.in

 Digestive Health and Metabolic Benefits

-Traditionally, rosemary has been used to aid digestion by stimulating bile production, which improves fat digestion.
-Modern studies corroborate its efficacy in reducing symptoms of indigestion and bloating.
-Besides gastrointestinal benefits, rosemary may help regulate blood sugar levels, making it supportive in managing diabetes risk factors.
-Its anti-inflammatory effects further promote metabolic health by reducing chronic inflammation associated with metabolic syndrome.
+Rosemary has traditionally been used to help digestion by stimulating the production of bile – to help digest fats.
+Today, research supports its use for symptoms of indigestion and bloating.
+Rosemary may also help regulate blood sugar levels, in addition to its gastrointestinal benefits, making it valuable in managing diabetes risk factors.
+Its anti-inflammatory activity further promotes metabolic health by reducing the chronic inflammation associated with metabolic syndrome.

 Benefits of rosemary